Adno-gb/Cpp-mini-projects/README.md

 # 🧩 C++ Mini Projects

 Hi 👋
-This repository contains a collection of **small C++ projects and practice exercises** that I’m building while learning **C++ programming**.
+This repository contains a collection of **small C++ projects and practice exercises** that I’m building while learning **C++ programming**
-The goal is to improve my problem-solving skills, learn algorithms, and build simple console-based applications.
+The goal is to improve my problem-solving skills, learn algorithms, and build simple console-based applications

 ---